 Become a member of an unemployment insurance fund when you begin working

 Everyone who works in Sweden has a right to insure their income by becoming a member of an unemployment insurance fund.
 This applies regardless of whether you are employed or if you are self-employed as a sole proprietor.

 There are over 20 unemployment insurance funds in Sweden.
 Contact the unemployment insurance fund that best matches your profession or your education if you want to become a member.
 Membership costs about SEK 100-200 per month.

 One of the requirements to receive benefits based on your previous salary is that you have been a member of an unemployment insurance fund for the past 12 months.
-In March-December 2020, there are temporary rules according to which you may be entitled to benefits based on your previous salary after a shorter period of membership.
 You receive benefits on the same terms regardless of which unemployment insurance fund you are a member of.
 All of the rules and benefit amounts are governed by Swedish law.

 The main rule is that you should become a member of an unemployment insurance fund if you work in Sweden and pay social insurance contributions here.
 But in some situations, you can become a member even though you are working or have worked in another EU/EEA country or Switzerland.
 Contact the Swedish Social Insurance Agency if you are unsure whether you belong to the Swedish social insurance system or not.

 In order to be entitled to unemployment benefits, you must have worked enough hours.
 Right now, the minimum requirement in Sweden is